Non-negatively curved GKM orbifolds: Preliminaries

 \subsection{GKM orbifolds}

 The fact that GKM-theory works equally well for torus actions on orbifolds was already remarked in \cite[Section 1.2]{GuilleminZara}.
-However, they considered only orbifolds that arise as global quotients of locally free Lie group actions.
 In this paper we consider general (orientable) orbifolds $O$, which are given by orbifold atlases on a topological space, consisting of good local charts $(\tilde U_p,\Gamma_p)$ for any point $p\in O$.
 For the precise definition, and all basics on orbifolds and Lie group actions we use Section 2 of \cite{GGKRW} as a general reference.
+Other sources of background material on orbifolds are \cite{MR3244330}, \cite{MR1062771}, \cite{MR1116630}, \cite{MR1401525}, \cite{MR3251232}.
+But note that the notation differs slightly from source to source.

 We consider an action of a torus on a compact, orientable orbifold $O$, in the sense of \cite[Definition 2.10]{GGKRW}.
 In \cite{GGKRW} it is shown that orbits, as well as components of fixed point sets $O^H$, where $H\subset T$ is a connected Lie subgroup, are strong suborbifolds of $O$.
 Moreover, for any $p\in O$, with good local chart $\pi:(\tilde U_p,\Gamma_p)\to U_p$ there is an extension $\tilde T_p$ of $T_p$ by $\Gamma_p$, acting on $\tilde U_p$.
 The $\tilde T_p$-action fixes the single point $\tilde p$ in the preimage $\pi^{-1}(p)$.
 We thus obtain a well-defined isotropy representation of $\tilde T_p$ on $T_p\tilde U_p$.
 Its restriction to the identity component $\tilde T_p^o$ of $\tilde T_p$ has well-defined weights \(\alpha\), which we consider, via the projection $\tilde T_p^o\to T_p$, as elements in $\mathfrak t_p^*/\{\pm 1\}$.